Aider-AI/aider/website/docs/config/options.md

 Environment variable: `ANTHROPIC_API_KEY`

 ### `--model MODEL`
-Specify the model to use for the main chat (default: gpt-4o)
+Specify the model to use for the main chat
-Default: gpt-4o
 Environment variable: `AIDER_MODEL`

 ### `--opus`